Proto-DS: Advanced AI for Food Testing and Quality Control

-In a recent study published in the journal Foods, researchers introduced the Dice Loss Improved Self-Supervised Learning-Based Prototypical Network (Proto-DS), a novel self-supervised learning framework designed for detecting food adulteration using hyperspectral imaging (HSI).
-This approach addresses the significant challenge of imbalanced datasets commonly faced in food fraud detection, representing an important advancement in food testing and quality assurance.
+In a recent study published in the journal Foods, researchers introduced the Dice Loss Improved Self-Supervised Learning-Based Prototypical Network (Proto-DS), a novel framework designed to detect food adulteration using hyperspectral imaging (HSI).

 Supervised Learning-Based Proto-DS Revolutionizes Food Testing